Agent Commons

 Call an Agent from App Logic

 Use toolbox operations "Call Agent" and "Create Chat for Agent" to use an agent in a microflow and make it part of your app logic.
-Download the Agent Builder Starter App from the Marketplace for a detailed example of how to use the "Call Agent" activity in an action microflow of a chat interface.
+Take a look at our documentation or download the Agent Builder Starter App from the Marketplace for a detailed example of how to use the "Call Agent" activity in an action microflow of a chat interface.

 Releases